 bind-address = 0.0.0.0

-Save and close the file.
-Restart the MySQL service with:
+- Save and close the file, then restart the MySQL service with:

 sudo systemctl restart mysql